 The phrase “with understanding” means according to the norm or standard of experiential knowledge.
 Husbands should understand their wives.
 He should be aware of her physical, emotional, and spiritual needs.
 God expects him to protect and care for her (Eph.
 5:28-30).

 There are several Greek words for “understanding.”
 One means academic knowledge.
 Another means experiential knowledge.
-A husband must get personal, experiential knowledge of his wife.
+In this verse, the husband must get personal, experiential knowledge of his wife.
 It is not enough that he knows basic facts about his wife.
 He needs to get inside her essential needs.
 This requires communication or self-revelation rather than talk.

 Women often have difficulty explaining their needs to their husbands.
 God expects husbands to know what their wives want out of marriage.